 I fell in love with Belfast on the first day.
 Like some of the European cities, it’s very walkable and easy to navigate.
 I took the train up from Dublin and walked from the station right into the center of the city.
 My main objective for visiting the north was to go on a Game of Thrones tour, which was a highlight for sure.
 More on the tour later.

-Belfast has an impressive city hall that sits in the center of the city.
+#1.
+Titanic Museum Belfast has an impressive city hall that sits in the center of the city.
 Aesthetically, you can see the difference between Irish cities, and see the UK influence on its architecture.
-On the first day in Belfast, I jumped on a Hop-On, Hop Off tour through the city.
+On the first day in Belfast, I jumped on a Hop-On, Hop-Off tour through the city.
 This was a great way to get an overview of all the neighborhoods.
 It takes you to the most popular places, such as the Titanic Museum, which is a MUST SEE.

 On this tour, you will also go by the loyalist and peace wall murals.
 These walls pay tribute to the troubles of Northern Ireland.
 Belfast reveals its deep history full of divisions and disagreement.
 I suggest you research this subject on your own before visiting to get an understanding of history.
 You will also find out about some cultural traits in Northern Ireland.

-Another top attraction and a stop on the bus tour is Crumlin Road Gaol Prison, closed as a prison in 1996, but open to the public.
+#2.
+Crumlin Road Gaol Prison is another top attraction and a stop on the bus tour.
+The prison closed as a prison in 1996, but open to the public.
 They offer a variety of tours such as daily guided, historic evening, paranormal, and ghost walk.
 If you have the time, it’s worth a visit.